First Nations Consultation

 The Pacheedaht First Nation is based on the south west coast of Vancouver Island.
 Pacheedaht territory includes the lands and waters along the southwest coast of Vancouver Island between Bonilla Point and Sheringham Point.
 The name "Pacheedaht" translates to English as "Children of the Sea Foam."

 Their reserve lands total 117.70 hectares.
-One reserve, 38 hectares in size, is located within CVRD jurisdiction.

 Visit Website